nsaphra/website_old/content/post/hands.md

  {{< youtube Mz3JeYfBTcY >}}

  My Talon setup relies on Dragon for the speech recognition side.
 Unfortunately, Nuance has discontinued OSX Dragon editions that make scripting possible.
-The coder behind Talon, [Ryan Hileman](http://ryanhileman.com/), is working on a suitable replacement but as of the publication of this blog post it is not yet ready.
+The coder behind Talon, [Ryan Hileman](http://ryanhileman.com/), is working on a suitable replacement but at time of writing, it is not yet ready.

 ---

 ### Interlude

-People often ask my diagnosis, but it officially depends on the country I'm in.
-After an initial assumption that carpal tunnel was to blame, I was given my first diagnosis: *fibromyalgia*, a word which is Doctor for "go away".
+People often ask for my diagnosis, but it officially depends on the country I'm in.
+After an initial assumption that carpal tunnel was to blame, I was given my first American diagnosis: *fibromyalgia*, a word which is Doctor for "go away".

 Later on a neurologist performed a skin biopsy that led to my official American diagnosis of "idiopathic small fiber neuropathy", meaning that I am missing crucial nerve fibers that transmit heat and pain but nobody knows why. *Idiopathic* is also Doctor for "go away".